azubala/AZConstraintsRegister/README.md

 @property (nonatomic, strong) AZConstraintsRegister *constraintsRegister;
 @end
 ```
 In order to use the register, you need to do two things.
-First you need to register container view which subviews will be used for AutoLayout.
+First you need to register container view and its subviews which will be used for AutoLayout.
 You can do it in your initialiser:

 ```objective-c
 - (id)initWithFrame:(CGRect)rect {